Things To Do In Dubai

 It is themed around the tale of Juha, the friend of Sindbad, the sailor.
 The park spans over 12 acres and has 30 brightly colored rides.

-Juha’s Dhow and Lagoon has Sindbad joyriding the magical carpet and a large bucket that dumps water over anyone that stands below it every two minutes.
+Juha’s Dhow and Lagoon features Sindbad joyriding the magical carpet and a large bucket that dumps water over anyone standing below it every two minutes.

-Wild Wadi has the tallest freefall slide and the largest wave pool in Middles East.
+Wild Wadi has the tallest freefall slide and the largest wave pool in the Middle East.
 The slide, Jumeirah Sceirah, measures 120 meters from the ground and propels riders at a mindblowing speed of 80 km/hr.
 The wave pool is called Wipeout Flowrider, where you can try boarding.

 White Water and Master Blaster carry you around the park.
 The strong waves in these rides can lift people on the slides.

-You get complimentary entry to the water park if you stay in the Jumeirah Beach Hotel.
+If you stay at the Jumeirah Beach Hotel, you will receive a complimentary entry to the water park.
 Wild Wadi is a great place for family recreation on hot summer days.
-They keep opening new slides and renovating to stay up-to-date with the fun-demanding crowds.
+They are constantly opening new slides and renovating to accommodate the fun-demanding crowds.

 One of the first waterpark in Dubai.
 Though old, the place is well maintained and constantly updated.
 A good place to take kids.